alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 [universe]: https://blog.github.com/2018-08-02-github-universe-scholarship-program/

-### Preferred seating for people with vision/mobility issues
+<h3 id="preferred-seating-for-people-with-vision-mobility-issues">Preferred seating for people with vision/mobility issues</h3>

 Have reserved seating near the front of the audience for people who have vision problems, so they'll have a clear view of the screen.
 (I think I saw these at AlterConf, but I can't find a reference.)